cosmos/ibc/papers/2020-05/src/usage-patterns.md

   `recvPacket`.
 If the routing logic were implemented in the IBC handler, the handler would need to deal with the failure of the module, which is tricky to interpret.

-It also has one notable disadvantage: without an additional abstraction, the relayer logic becomes more complex, since off-chain relayer processes will need to track the state of multiple modules to determine when packets can be submitted.
+It also has one notable disadvantage: without an additional abstraction, the relayer logic becomes more complex, since off-ledger relayer processes will need to track the state of multiple modules to determine when packets can be submitted.

-For this reason, chains may implement an additional IBC "routing module" which exposes a call dispatch interface.
+For this reason, ledgers may implement an additional IBC "routing module" which exposes a call dispatch interface.

 ## Call dispatch